OpenEvalProject/evals/manuscripts/elife-56707/v2/manuscript.md

 Reads that had more than 20 base mismatches between the forward and reverse reads, or that had any bases with a posterior Q score less than 10 were discarded.
 It was found that above a posterior Q score cut-off of 10 or more, the average proportion of sequencing errors per position stabilized and no sizeable reduction of sequencing errors can be obtained by posterior Q score cut-offs (Figure 1—figure supplement 3A).
 Usually, 75–85% of all reads passed these filters.
 Additionally, the expected number of errors per read was calculated from adding the error rates calculated from the posterior Q Scores of every position in the entire read (Edgar and Flyvbjerg, 2015).
 Reads that had an expected number of error greater than one would also be discarded, however no reads exceeded this limit after the previous filters.

-## Variant identification and noise filtering
+### Variant identification and noise filtering

 Once forward and reverse reads were merged and filtered by read quality, codon mutants were identified and counted, then aggregated into amino acid (or stop codon) variants.
 Codon mutations were identified by comparing to the wtVIM-2 DNA sequence as a reference.
 Since we only intended for single codon mutants in the library, any sequence with mutations in more than one codon was discarded, leading to retention of 80–90% of the filtered reads.

 To exclude variants that may be due to sequencing errors alone, we estimated the expected frequency of each variant generated by sequencing errors and excluded variants that have less than 2 × the expected frequency in the non-selected library.
 Using sequencing data from wtVIM-2, we calculated the error rates that originates from culture growth, sample preparation (PCRs) and sequencing.
 The error rates at each position was calculated by dividing the errors observed by the total number of reads at that position (Figure 1—figure supplement 4D).
 The mean of the distribution of the positional errors was used as the estimate for error rates (0.072%) in all positions across the VIM-2 gene.
 The proportion of each type of nucleotide error (A > T, A > C, A > G, etc.) was calculated to estimate the likelihood of each type of nucleotide error given a starting nucleotide (Figure 1—figure supplement 3B).

 We made the observations that 1) sequencing errors in wt sequences will generate single codon mutants, but errors in single codon variants are most likely to be turned into double codon mutants (Figure 1—figure supplement 4A) 2)~5–10% of reads in each library group were occupied by wt sequences while other variants are rarely higher than 0.5% (Figure 1—figure supplement 4B) and 3) single nucleotide sequencing errors are the most abundant type of errors affecting up to 10% of all reads, while higher numbers of sequencing errors are nearly negligible (Figure 1—figure supplement 4C).
 In summary, single nucleotide errors on wt sequences are the main source of single codon variants arising from sequencing errors.
-Thus, we first calculated the chance of each of the 64 codons to mutate into the nine adjacent codons by single nucleotide sequencing errors using Equation (8) (Figure 1—figure supplement 4E).(8)chance of codon with substitution X→Y =error rate per position × frequency of substitution X→Y
+Thus, we first calculated the chance of each of the 64 codons to mutate into the nine adjacent codons by single nucleotide sequencing errors using Equation (8) (Figure 1—figure supplement 4E).

+$$
+chance of codon with substitution X→Y =error rate per position \times frequency of substitution X→Y
+$$

 For example, to gauge how often AAA gets mutated to GAA by chance, we multiplied the per position error rate by the proportion of G mutations when starting from an A, leading to 0.0719% × 70.7% = 0.000719×0.707 = 0.00051.
 This means for each 100,000 wt reads that has an AAA codon at a given position, we expect 51 GAA mutants on average that arise by chance at the same position.
 We calculated expected codon error frequencies from every codon, then summed the expected error frequencies of the codons mutant for each amino acid variant (Figure 1—figure supplement 4F).
 The error frequency is multiplied by the count of the wt reads in each non-selected library group to arrive at an expected error count for that group.
 Subsequently, we compared the observed count of amino acid (or codon) variants in the non-selected library to the expected count from errors alone and we accepted a variant as truly existing if the observed count is at least twice the expected count from errors.
 In addition, because our filtering method only accounts for the nine codons with a single mutation relative to the wt codon, we also applied a count cut-off of 5 for all variants to reduce noise by excluding very low count data.

-## Fitness score calculations
+### Fitness score calculations

 The fitness score of each variant was calculated according to Equation (1) (see main text).
 To calculate the fitness score of a given amino acid (or codon) variant, the read count of the variant was first normalized to frequencies within the non-selected or selected library group.
 Variants that exist in the non-selected library but disappear in the selected library were interpreted to have been removed by antibiotic selection, and were given a dummy count of 1 to emulate the minimum frequency observable for that variant.
 The frequency of the variant after selection was divided by the frequency of the same variant in the library grown without selection for an enrichment ratio; synonymous codon variants were also considered as variants rather than wt during scoring.
 The variant enrichment ratio was then normalized to the enrichment ratio of the wt.
 The final score was expressed in Log2 units, and scores were calculated separately across the seven groups and separately for each replicate.

 When combining all data across the seven groups, we subtracted the mean fitness scores of all synonymous variants in each group from all variants of that group to center the mean fitness of synonymous variants at a fitness score of 0.
 To combine scores from replicates, we simply averaged the fitness scores across the two replicates, and take the single score if only one replicate contained the variant above noise in the non-selected library.

-## Fitness effect classification
+### Fitness effect classification

 To classify each amino acid variant as positive, neutral or negative for each of the three selection antibiotics, we use the score of each variant in a two tailed z-test on a normal distribution (null-model) with the same mean and standard deviation as our synonymous distribution (244 synonymous variants total).
 The P-values were then FDR corrected to an α of 0.05 using the Benjamini-Hochberg procedure; only nonsynonymous variants were tested and the total number of tests was 5291.
 The variants with scores that are significantly different from the synonymous distribution after FDR correction are then classified as ‘positive’ if their score is greater than the synonymous mean and ‘negative’ if the score is less, while the remaining variants are classified as ‘neutral’.

-## Linear model of DMS scores with various predictors
+### Linear model of DMS scores with various predictors

 We generated a linear model in R using a combination of terms to try and find properties that best explain the behavior we see in the DMS fitness scores.
 Using the fitness score as a response, we tried using 1) wild-type (wt) amino acid 2) variant (var) amino acid 3) accessible surface area (ASA) of the residue calculated from the crystal structure of wt VIM-2 (PDB: 4bz3) using ASA view (Ahmad et al., 2004) 4) change in amino acid volume (Perkins, 1986) (Δvolume = volumevar volumewt) 5) change in amino acid polarity (hydrophathy index Kyte and Doolittle, 1982) (Δpolarity = Δpolarityvar – Δpolaritywt) 6) distance of the alpha carbon of each residue in the crystal structure to the active site water held between the Zn ions 7) Rosetta predicted stability change between the variant and the wt (ΔΔG = ΔGvar-ΔGwt) (also see ‘Rosetta ΔΔG Calculation’ below) and 8) BLOSUM62 score for the substitution from wt to variant.
 Only variants from positions observable in the crystal structure were modelled (positions 32 to 262), and synonymous variants were excluded.

 All parameters were first modelled individually as predictors with DMS fitness score as the response, and the predictors with R2 higher than 0.10 are then modelled in combinations of two or more until the combination with the least predictors and the highest adjusted R2 was found.
 Predictors with R2 less than 0.10 are also retried in combination with the best predictors when optimizing for adjusted R2.
 Interaction between predictors were tested, but they did not improve adjusted R2 and were excluded for the sake of simplicity.
 The relative contribution of each term to the overall adjusted R2 were calculated using the R package ‘relaimpo’, using the ‘lmg’ method (Groemping, 2006).

-The final equation of the linear model is shown in Equation (9) where the fitness score of a given variant is the additive combination of the model intercept β0 and the various properties and the coefficients of the properties (e.g. βASA and ASA) plus a random error term ε.(9)FitnessScore=β0+βASA×ASA+βΔΔG×ΔΔG+βwt×wt+βvar×var+ϵ
+The final equation of the linear model is shown in Equation (9) where the fitness score of a given variant is the additive combination of the model intercept β0 and the various properties and the coefficients of the properties (e.g. βASA and ASA) plus a random error term ε.

+$$
+FitnessScore=\beta_{0}+\beta_{ASA}\timesASA+\beta_{ΔΔG}\timesΔΔG+\beta_{wt}\timeswt+\beta_{var}\timesvar+ϵ
+$$

 The categorical predictors wt and var are simplified in the equation and each is actually a collection of terms in the model, where every amino acid is a single binary term represented by 0 or 1 such that 1 indicates the presence of the amino acid.
 For example, the variant Q60V has Q = 1 for wt and V = 1 for var, while all other wt and var amino acids are set to 0.
 Ala is not present as one of the estimates in either wt or var, because they are used in calculating the intercept; this is the mean fitness of all data points where either wt = 1 or var = 1 for alanine.

-## Rosetta δδg calculation
+### Rosetta δδg calculation

 To estimate the effects of each VIM-2 variant on the stability of the protein, we used the Rosetta ‘ddg_monomer’ application to calculate the folding energy of a monomeric protein crystal structure.
 Rosetta was run on the Compute Canada server Cedar using a Rosetta 3.8 installation.
 Following the ‘ddg_monomer’ documentation, the VIM-2 structure (PDB: 4bz3) was first processed using ‘preminimize’ to pre-optimize the packing of the crystal structure and generate a constraints file.
 Then, all single amino acid variant structures and the wt structure at each position were simulated 50 times each using ‘ddg_monomer’, configured to protocol 16 as specified in Kellogg et al., 2011 while using Talaris 2014 as the scoring function.
 We store the simulated structures (variant and wt) as PDB files and scored them using the Rosetta ‘score’ function with Talaris 2014 weights to obtain the predicted ΔG in Rosetta Energy Units (REU).
 We average the predicted ΔG of all 50 replicates of each variant or wt.
-The ΔΔG is calculated using Equation (10) as the difference in average ΔG between variant and wt at the same position.(10)ΔΔG=ΔGvar−ΔGwt
+The ΔΔG is calculated using Equation (10) as the difference in average ΔG between variant and wt at the same position.

+$$
+ΔΔG=ΔG_{var}−ΔG_{wt}
+$$

-## RNA folding energy calculation for single codon mutants
+### RNA folding energy calculation for single codon mutants

 The RNA folding energy contribution of the 5’ UTR and signal peptide region is calculated according to a previously described method (Bhattacharyya et al., 2018).
-The ΔG of folding of the 5’ UTR and signal peptide is calculated using equation (11).(11)ΔG1,118=ΔG1,841−ΔG119,841
+The ΔG of folding of the 5’ UTR and signal peptide is calculated using equation (11).

+$$
+ΔG_{1,118}=ΔG_{1,841}−ΔG_{119,841}
+$$

 Each ΔG term is calculated using the NUPACK software package (Zadeh et al., 2011), using the ‘pfunc’ program which calculates the ΔG of all RNA secondary structures from the partition function.
 All folding energies were calculated using default conditions, with [Na+]=1 M and T = 37°C, and the results are in units of kcal mol−1.
 The subscripts for each ΔG term indicates the first and last nucleotide position in the transcript that is used for calculating the ΔG of folding, respectively.
 Thus, ΔG1,841 represents the calculated folding energy of the full transcript (including the 5’ UTR and coding region, but excluding the 3’ UTR), while ΔG119,841 is the folding energy of the transcript after the signal peptide.
 The interpretation of ΔG1,118 is that it is the folding energy contribution of the RNA transcript up to the end of the signal peptide, including energy from non-local interactions with downstream parts of the transcript but excluding folding energy of interactions exclusively within positions downstream of the signal peptide.
 The DNA sequence of the wtVIM-2 transcript used to calculate the folding energies is shown below, with positions 1–118 italicized and the translated signal peptide region underlined for clarity; the sequence is converted to RNA for calculation.

 5’-CTGATAAATGCTTCAATAATATTGAAAAAGGAAGCCCATGGGATTCAAACTTTTGAGTAAGTTATTGGTCTATTTGACCGCGTCTATCATGGCTATTGCGAGCCCGCTCGCTTTTTCCGTAGATTCTAGCGGAGAATATCCGACAGTCAGCGAAATTCCGGTCGGGGAGGTCCGGCTTTACCAGATTGCCGATGGTGTTTGGTCGCATATCGCAACGCAGTCGTTTGATGGCGCAGTCTACCCGTCCAATGGTCTCATTGTCCGTGATGGTGATGAGTTGCTTTTGATTGATACAGCGTGGGGTGCGAAAAACACAGCGGCACTTCTCGCGGAGATTGAGAAGCAAATTGGACTTCCTGTAACGCGTGCAGTCTCCACGCACTTTCATGACGACCGCGTCGGCGGCGTTGATGTCCTTCGGGCGGCTGGGGTGGCAACGTACGCATCACCGTCGACACGCCGGCTAGCCGAGGTAGAGGGGAACGAGATTCCCACGCACTCTCTTGAAGGACTTTCATCGAGCGGGGACGCAGTGCGCTTCGGTCCAGTAGAACTCTTCTATCCTGGTGCTGCGCATTCGACCGACAACTTAATTGTGTACGTCCCGTCTGCGAGTGTGCTCTATGGTGGTTGTGCGATTTATGAGTTGTCACGCACGTCTGCGGGGAACGTGGCCGATGCCGATCTGGCTGAATGGCCCACCTCCATTGAGCGGATTCAACAACACTACCCGGAAGCACAGTTCGTCATTCCGGGGCACGGCCTGCCGGGCGGTCTTGACTTGCTCAAGCACACAACGAATGTTGTAAAAGCGCACACAAATCGCTCAGTCGTTGAGTAA-3’.

-Equation (12) is used to calculate the ΔΔG of folding upon codon mutations in the signal peptide.(12)ΔΔGsigpepRNA=(ΔG1,118var−ΔG1,118wt)/(kT)
+Equation (12) is used to calculate the ΔΔG of folding upon codon mutations in the signal peptide.

+$$
+ΔΔG_{sigpepRNA}=(ΔG_{1,118var}−ΔG_{1,118wt})/(kT)
+$$

 ΔG1,118wt is the folding energy of the wtVIM-2 signal peptide sequence shown above, while ΔG1,118var is the folding energy of the signal peptide sequence with a single codon mutation.
 The difference in folding energy is normalized to the thermal energy factor kT, where k = 0.0019872041 kcal mol−1 K−1 and T = 310.15 K (37°C).

-## Identification of critical residues and temperature dependence
+### Identification of critical residues and temperature dependence

 We classify the role of residues in wtVIM-2 by examining the DMS fitness scores of selection conducted at 128 µg/mL and 16 µg/mL AMP at 37°C and 25°C (four data sets), excluding signal peptide residues 1–26.
 Residues are classified as ‘essential’ when > 75% of variants are below a fitness score of −2.0 (halfway between zero and the lower score limit of −4) when selected at the least stringent condition of 16 µg/mL and 25°C. Residues are classified as ‘tolerant’ when > 75% of variants are above a fitness score of −1.0 (capturing the lower end of the peak centered at neutral fitness) when selected at the most stringent condition of 128 µg/mL and 37°C. Residues are classified as ‘temperature dependent’ when the fitness score of 25°C selection is higher than 37°C selection of the same AMP concentration by at least 2.0, for two or more variants at either 128 µg/mL or 16 µg/mL AMP.
 The ‘temperature dependent’ classifications overwrite ‘essential’ or ‘tolerant’ classifications (four occurrences total).
 Residues that do not fall into the three other classifications are defined as ‘residue dependent’.

-## Detecting hydrogen bonds in the wtVIM-2 crystal structure
+### Detecting hydrogen bonds in the wtVIM-2 crystal structure

 Potential hydrogen bonding pairs in the wtVIM-2 crystal structure (PDB: 5yd7, chain A only) were extracted using the ‘Polarpairs’ script in PyMol (https://pymolwiki.org/index.php/Polarpairs).
 The script filters for pairs of h-bond donor and acceptor atoms within a defined distance and h-bond angle; we set the distance limit to be within 3.6 Å and the h-bond angle to be greater than 63°.
 The script returns atom indices, which were converted to PBD atom IDs using pymol’s built in ‘id_atom’ function.
 The atoms were then extracted from the 5yd7 pdb file using the atom IDs, and the atom’s name was used to determine if the h-bond was formed between backbone atoms only (‘N’ and ‘O’ atoms indicate backbone amides and carbonyls, respectively), between sidechain atoms only or between backbone and sidechain atoms.
 All extracted h-bonds can be found in Supplementary file 2G.

-## Analysis of specificity variants
+### Analysis of specificity variants

 We define variants with altered specificity by filtering for variants with a change in fitness effect classifications (positive, neutral and negative, defined in ‘Fitness effect classification’) as well as a fitness score difference of 2.0 between at least 2 of the three antibiotics being compared.

 Specificity positions are visualized on the wtVIM-2 structure (PDB: 5yd7) using PyMol, with substrates overlaid from aligned MBL homolog structures (AMP - NDM-1(PDB:4hl2), cefuroxime – NDM-1(PDB:4rl0), MEM – VIM-1 (PDB:5n5i)).
 To overlay the substrates, the six metal binding residues (structure positions 114, 116, 118, 179, 198, 240 for VIM-1/VIM-2 and 120, 122, 124, 189, 208, 250 for NDM-1) and the two active-site Zn ions were selected from each structure, and the PyMol ‘align’ function was used with the VIM-2 active-site as the target object and the other structure’s active-site as the mobile object.
 When structures have more than one chain (PDB: 5yd7, 4hl2 and 4rl0), only chain A was used in the alignment.
 The protein portions of the homolog structures are hidden after alignment, to visualize just the substrates with the wtVIM-2 structure.

-## Collection of naturally occurring VIM variants
+### Collection of naturally occurring VIM variants

 Amino acid sequences of naturally observed VIM variants were extracted by performing a BLASTP search of the NCBI non-redundant protein database (NCBI Resource Coordinators, 2018), using the protein sequence of our in-house VIM-2 with Gly removed from the 2nd position, identical to the VIM-2 discovered in Pseudomonas aeruginosa isolates (UniProt accession: A4GRB6).
 We retained all BLASTP results with at least 70% identity and >90% query coverage.
 We also retrieved protein sequences from the Comprehensive Antibiotic Resistance Database (CARD) (Jia et al., 2017).
 All sequences from both sources were merged and sequences that are exactly identical in length and sequence were combined, while sequences that are less than 250 or greater than 290 residues were excluded.
 Recombinant variants VIM-12 and VIM-25 were excluded from this analysis, as well as VIM-14 (UniProt accession: Q6GUL7) which is a member of the VIM-1 clade despite being labeled as both VIM-11 and VIM-14 (UniProt accession: A0SWU7) (both are in the VIM-2 clade).